awurth/PHP-Config/README.md

 $ composer require awurth/config
 ```

-If you want to be able to load YAML files, you have to install the Symfony YAML component:
+If you want to be able to load YAML files, you have to install the Symfony YAML component too:
 ``` bash
 $ composer require symfony/yaml
 ```